 My name’s Kimberly; I prefer my full name most of the time, but a lot of people call me Kim and a few jokingly call me Kimbo (and one friend calls me “Berly,” so there’s also that.)
 Who knew such a simple name would end up so complicated?

 I’m 18 (so I’m of age in Wizarding London and in the US!) and currently in limbo between being a high school graduate and an upcoming college freshman.
 Up through May 2017, I attended a Christian school in Malaysia with my sister, where my parents also work.
 Our family isn’t employed by a missions agency, but we’re doing God’s work by ministering to everyone here; I don’t often call myself an MK, but I suppose that’s technically what I am.
 (I’ve got all the same issues, basically–a strange accent and vocabulary, no set definition of “home,” and a really weird taste in music.)
-In the fall, I’ll be attending George Fox University to study music with an emphasis on composition.
+I’m currently attending George Fox University, studying music with an emphasis on composition.

 It’s crazy how in love with music I am.
 My dad introduced me to 80s pop (think Roxette, ABBA, Bon Jovi, and Gloria Estefan) and Broadway

 musicals, and I embraced these along with the hit CCM on Spirit 105.3 with all the vigor of an off-key 3-year-old.
 I’ve since worked out my sense of pitch, but I’m still loving 80s, musicals, and Christian contemporary–along with Top 100 pop, EDM (progressive and electro house, baby!), concert and symphonic band pieces, rap and spoken word (TOP, Lecrae, NF), a Capella, and (regretfully) a little bit of Brad Paisley.
 If it exists, I can develop a taste for it. 🙂